FigmaAI/TalkToFigmaDesktop/README.md

 Install the official plugin: [**Cursor Talk to Figma MCP Plugin**](https://www.figma.com/community/plugin/1485687494525374295/cursor-talk-to-figma-mcp-plugin)

+> [!TIP]
+> **Plugin Connection**: The Figma plugin will automatically attempt to connect to your desktop app on port 3055.
+Make sure TalkToFigma Desktop is running with servers started before launching the plugin.

 ### 5. Connect and Use

 1. **In Figma**: Run the plugin and ensure it connects to the desktop app